MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 #### New deployments

 Although the new enhanced Teams app is packaged as a single app, deployment is still needed in both the Microsoft 365 admin center for Outlook and Microsoft 365 apps and the Teams admin center for Teams deployment.
 See deployment guides for details: [Dynamics 365 customers](deploy-sales-app-d365.md) and [Salesforce CRM customers](deploy-sales-app-sf.md).

-#### Update existing Sales Copilot deployments

-##### Upgrade the app within Teams

-Due to the upgrade of the previous Sales Copilot Teams app to an enhanced Teams app, every Teams user will be presented with an update button within Teams.
-In this case, no administration is needed in the Teams admin center.
-[Learn more about updating an app in Microsoft Teams](https://support.microsoft.com/office/update-an-app-in-microsoft-teams-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).

-##### Upgrade the app for Outlook

-To get the benefits of the new enhanced Teams app within Outlook, the new app needs to be deployed to the same set of users as the existing Outlook add-in within the Microsoft 365 admin center.
-[Learn more about installing Sales app for Outlook](install-sales-as-an-integrated-app.md)

-If Sales app was previously deployed from the Microsoft 365 admin center, the **Merge both versions** button is shown when you [manage the app](install-sales-as-an-integrated-app.md#manage-the-sales-app).
-You must select **Merge both versions** to upgrade the app to the latest version.

 ## Deployment